facebookresearch/hydra/website/docs/development/documentation.md

 sidebar_label: Documentation
 ---

+import GithubLink from "@site/src/components/GithubLink"

 ## NEWS Entries
-The [`NEWS.md`](https://github.com/facebookresearch/hydra/blob/master/NEWS.md) file is managed using `towncrier` and all non-trivial changes must be accompanied by a news entry.
+The <GithubLink to="NEWS.md">NEWS.md</GithubLink> file is managed using `towncrier` and all non-trivial changes must be accompanied by a news entry.

 To add an entry to the news file, first, you need to have created an issue